2022-fall-comp-880/project-vyshnavi-sriram/DESIGN.md

 ### def read_dataset(filename: str) -> Layoffs:

-    Read a CSV text file that holds 6-element records.
+    Read a text file that holds 6-element records.

     Each line has company_name, industry, no_of_layoffs,
     percentage_of_workforce_impacted, company_status and headquarters of US